13 Ways to Write a Grant Proposal Efficiently Today

 Do your homework.
 Dig deep into learning about your Grant Maker’s specific priorities.
 Nothing is more essential when applying for a grant than having the right information.
 To maximize your chance of winning the award, match your proposal to a problem or improve a situation that the Grant Maker feels is essential.

-Jim Durkan, president of the Community Memorial Foundation, in Hinsdale, Ill says,
+Jim Durkan, president of the Community Memorial Foundation, in Hinsdale, IL says,

 “They don’t spend the time upfront to research and see if there’s a match,” he says.
 “I always say that the time they spend researching will be returned tenfold.”source: Grant Makers Reveal the Most Common Reasons Grant Proposals Get Rejected